 The recommended front differential lubricant is SAE-approved 80W-90 hypoid.
-This lubricant meets all of the lubrication requirements of this vehicle.
+This meets all the lubrication requirements of this vehicle.

 Any lubricant used in place of the recommended lubricant could cause serious front differential/rear drive damage.

 Engine Break-In